SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 The StatefulSet template controls the pods of a Solace Event Broker deployment.
 It also mounts the scripts from the ConfigMap and the files from the Secrets and maps the event broker data directories to a storage volume through a StorageClass, if configured.
 The Service template provides the event broker services at defined ports.
 The Service-Discovery template is only used internally, so pods in a Solace event broker redundancy group can communicate with each other in an HA setting.

-All the `pubsubplus` chart parameters are documented in the [Solace Event Broker Helm Chart](/pubsubplus/README.md#configuration) reference.
+All the `pubsubplus` chart parameters are documented in the [Solace Event Broker Software Helm Chart](/pubsubplus/README.md#configuration) reference.

 ### Deployment scaling